puzzledqs/BBox-Label-Tool/README.md

 Usage
 -----
 0. The current tool requires that **the images to be labeled reside in /Images/001, /Images/002, etc. You will need to modify the code if you want to label images elsewhere**.
-1. Input a number (e.g, 1, 2, 5...), and click 'Load'.
-The images along with a few example results will be loaded.
+1. Input a folder number (e.g, 1, 2, 5...), and click `Load`.
+The images in the folder, along with a few example results will be loaded.
 2. To create a new bounding box, left-click to select the first vertex.
 Moving the mouse to draw a rectangle, and left-click again to select the second vertex.
-  - To cancel the bounding box while drawing, just press <Esc>.
+  - To cancel the bounding box while drawing, just press `<Esc>`.
-  - To delete a existing bounding box, select it from the listbox, and click 'Delete'.
+  - To delete a existing bounding box, select it from the listbox, and click `Delete`.
-  - To delete all existing bounding boxes in the image, simply click 'ClearAll'.
+  - To delete all existing bounding boxes in the image, simply click `ClearAll`.
-3. After finishing one image, click 'Next' to advance.
-Likewise, click 'Prev' to reverse.
-Or, input the index and click 'Go' to navigate to an arbitrary image.
+3. After finishing one image, click `Next` to advance.
+Likewise, click `Prev` to reverse.
+Or, input an image id and click `Go` to navigate to the speficied image.
-  - The labeling result will be saved if and only if the 'Next' button is clicked.
+  - Be sure to click `Next` after finishing a image, or the result won't be saved.